ARM-software/psa-api/doc/crypto/api/ops/macs.rst

     A key with a minimum-MAC-length MAC wildcard algorithm as permitted-algorithm policy can be used with all MAC algorithms sharing the same base algorithm, and where the (potentially truncated) MAC length of the specific algorithm is equal to or larger then the wildcard algorithm's minimum MAC length.

     ..  note::
-        When setting the minimum required MAC length to less than the smallest MAC length allowed by the base algorithm, this effectively becomes an 'any-MAC-length-allowed' policy for that base algorithm.
+        When setting the minimum required MAC length to less than the smallest MAC length permitted by the base algorithm, this effectively becomes an 'any-MAC-length-permitted' policy for that base algorithm.

     The untruncated MAC algorithm can be recovered using `PSA_ALG_FULL_LENGTH_MAC()`.